 In cases where the paddler has an inherent imbalance, for example, they have a below-the-knee amputation, it’s important to equalize the weight on the side that’s amputated to maintain balance and stability.
 This could be a bag of sand or some other lightly weighted item.
 Just make sure it doesn’t create an encumbrance in the event of a wet exit.
 In this example, it may also be a good idea to create a modified brace point, depending on whether and what kind of prosthetic the paddler is using (e.g., moving one foot peg closer to the paddler than the other).

-We’ve already touched on a few uses of padding (i.e., trunk support, braces), but there are a few other ways in which air-filled cushions, foam and other types of padding come in handy in an adaptive setting.
+We’ve already touched on a few uses of padding (i.e., trunk support, braces), but there are a number of other ways in which air-filled cushions, foam and other types of padding come in handy in an adaptive setting.
 Foam noodles are sometimes use to serve as a guide for the placement of hands on a paddle or to cover any sharp edges when transferring from a bench into the kayak.
 Another application are products like Jackson Kayak’s Happy Seat, an inflatable bladder that goes right in front of the seat to take the pressure off your knees, hips and rear end.

 As we mentioned earlier there are also patient lifts, such as a Hoyer Lift, but these can be both expensive and difficult to maneuver at a waterfront location.
 (See our blog for tips on using lifts.)
 Portable, handheld slings are an option if the paddler is comfortable and feels safe being carried by others.